HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 Peasant
 ^^^^^^^
+The weakest creature, their only redeeming quality is numbers- they are cheap and plentiful.

 :Attack:      1
 :Defense:     1
 :Damage:      1-1
 :Cost:        20 gold
 :Hit Points:  1
 :Speed:       Very Slow
-:Shots:       0
-:Description: The weakest creature, their only redeeming quality is numbers-
-              they are cheap and plentiful.

 Archer
 ^^^^^^
+The only range strike unit for the Knight, the slow speed of the Archers can be a setback.

 :Attack:      5
 :Defense:     3
 :Damage:      2-3